benjiwilli/react_flow_conceptual/PROJECT_VISION.md

 ### The Solution

-LinguaFlow provides a **visual workflow builder** where educators design "Learning Pathways" - chains of AI-powered nodes that automatically adapt content to each student's profile.
+VerbaPath provides a **visual workflow builder** where educators design "Learning Pathways" - chains of AI-powered nodes that automatically adapt content to each student's profile.
 A single pathway can serve an entire classroom, with personalization happening automatically at runtime.

 **Example Workflow: "Math Word Problem Decoder"**
 \`\`\`